wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/DataDefinition.md

 }
 ```

-This allows the method to be called from any context while maintaining type safety.
+This allows the method to be called from any context while maintaining thread safety.

 ## Advanced Patterns